vipnet1/Mirage/README.md

 # Entering The Codebase #
 ## Key Components ##
 We will go over some important folders & concepts.
-* mirage/algorithm -> raw operations involving contacting broker.
+* mirage/algorithm -> Raw operations involving contacting broker.
 Borrowing funds, buying, selling etc.
 * mirage/brokers -> The API to brokers used by the algorithms.
 * mirage/channels -> What sources Mirage receives commands from & sends data to.
 * mirage/config -> Handling configurations.